radajakub/DoubleOracle/README.md

     The parameters for random generation can be edited in the scripts.

+- `benchmark.jl` was used to generate plots visible in the documentation.
+It's execution takes some long time, it does not showcase any functionality, it only measures performance.

 ## Tests

 Test can be run by executing `test` in package manager mode in `julia REPL`.